beeldengeluid/extending-peertube/_posts/2021-08-04-subtitling-Dutch-videos.md

 * Making spoken audio accessible to viewers who are hearing impaired
 * Making spoken audio accessible to viewers who aren’t native in the spoken language
 * Extracting keywords and annotations can help to find videos, based on the words mentioned within

+Have a look at [this video](https://peertube.beeldengeluid.nl/w/39a48fdb-c55e-46e6-9ab3-e988798c9ea7?subtitle=nl) about 'The work of the harbour cleaning service' for an example of a PeerTube video that is fully subtitled using the workflow described in this post:

+<iframe width="560" height="315" sandbox="allow-same-origin allow-scripts allow-popups" title="Het werk van de haven-schoonmaakdienst" src="https://peertube.beeldengeluid.nl/videos/embed/39a48fdb-c55e-46e6-9ab3-e988798c9ea7?subtitle=nl&warningTitle=0" frameborder="0" allowfullscreen></iframe>

 <!--more-->